alexkaasik/ReadingTracker/README.md

 npm run WholeProjectInstll
 ```

-- Running the backend and the frontend
+- Start the backend and the frontend in the same time
 ```sh
 npm run StartServers
 ```